Walking decreases the risk for dementia

 At baseline in 1999 and 2000, the study included 749 individuals 65 and older who did not have dementia or sensory-motor deficits that precluded physical activity.

 All but 23.2% reported walking and only 21.2% did no stair climbing for exercise or in their daily routine.
 The most common moderate-intensity activities reported by the cohort were house and yard work, gardening, light carpentry, and bicycling.
+Go to this website to read about quality gardening appliances.

 More than 99% reported no regular sports or group physical activities and 87.8% reported no vigorous activity, but less than 1% of the cohort was completely sedentary.